 A pentose is a monosaccharide containing five carbon atoms.
 The general formula is C5H10O5.

 D- ribose is a constituent of RNA and many co-enzymes e.g. FAD, NAD.

 D-2 deoxy is a constituent of DNA component of DNA.

-D-Lyxose is a constituent of lyxoflavin found in human heart.
+D-Lyxose is a constituent of lyxoflavin found in the human heart.

 D- arabinose is a constituent of plant cell wall

-Phosphate esters of D- Ribulose and D- xylose occurs as an intermediate in HMP pathway
+Phosphate esters of D- Ribulose and D- xylose occurs as an intermediate in the HMP pathway

 A Hexose is a monosaccharide containing six carbon atoms.
-General formula is C6H12O6
+The general formula is C6H12O6

 It is the chief physiological sugar present in human blood.
-Its values are regulated between 70-110 mg / dl of blood by an pancreatic hormone Insulin and Glucagon.
-Increase in blood sugar levels lead to Diabetes .
-All tissues utilize glucose for energy .
+Its values are regulated between 70-110 mg/dl of blood by a pancreatic hormone Insulin and Glucagon.
+Increase in blood sugar levels leads to Diabetes.
+All tissues utilize glucose for energy.
 Brain and Erythrocytes depend exclusively on glucose.
 Its polymeric form glycogen is used as energy storage material in animals.
 Its polymeric form starch is used as energy storage material in plants.

 seldom found free in nature occurs as a constituent of milk sugar lactose and in tissues as galactolipids and glycoproteins.